-One thing we focus on in homeschooling is teaching empathy and compassion.
+One thing we focus on in homeschooling is teaching empathy and compassion to our kids.

 Homeschooling is an enormous, weighty responsibility.

 We spend countless hours researching curriculum or planning the perfect science experiment.

 Then, we join homeschool co-ops and practically live at our local library.

 We quiz our students while sitting in traffic.